 Export control laws and regulations can place restrictions on the types of work that foreign persons may perform.
 Remember, a transfer of controlled items or information to a foreign person is considered to be a deemed export.
 In addition, as part of its Export Control Program, UAB requires that all foreign applicants must be screened.

 When you seek to hire a non-immigrant holding a temporary visa, you will collaborate with International Recruitment and Retention to process the necessary immigration forms.
 One of the requirements of the visa application is for UAB to certify that it has conducted the required export control review and will comply with all applicable license requirements.
 You will be asked to participate in that review and provide the information necessary to determine whether the work to be performed by the applicant is a deemed export requiring an export license.
-For more on this process, please contact International Recruitment and Student Services at (205) 934-3328 or click here for more information.
+For more on this process, please contact International Student and Scholar Services at (205) 934-3328 or click here for more information.